nilenso/honeysql-postgres/README.md

          '[honeysql-postgres.helpers :refer :all])
 ```

-### Breaking Change from 0.2.1
+### Breaking Change
-Implementation of `over` has been changed to accept alias as an option and define the aggregator-function within the over clause and not in the select clause, this allows the inclusion of multiple window-function which was not possible in the previous implementation.
+Implementation of `over` has been changed (from 0.2.2) to accept alias as an option and define the aggregator-function within the over clause and not in the select clause, this allows the inclusion of multiple window-function which was not possible in the previous implementation.

 The query creation and usage is exactly the same as honeysql.

 ### upsert
-`upsert` would be ideally written either way.
+`upsert` can be written either way.
 You can make use of `do-update-set!` over `do-update-set`, if you want to modify the some column values in case of conflicts.
 ```clj
 (-> (insert-into :distributors)
     (values [{:did 5 :dname "Gizmo Transglobal"}